buda-base/lds-pdi/API.md

 curl --data "L_NAME=(\"mkhan chen\" AND (\"'od zer\" OR \"ye shes\"))&LG_NAME=bo-x-ewts&I_LIM=100" http://purl.bdrc.io/query/table/Res_byName
 ```

+When called in `POST`, the endpoint only accepts and produces JSON.

 #### Controling the output

 You can pass query parameters to control the output format: